anshalchopra/E-Commerce-Pipeline/Task Logger.md

 ### May 27, 2025
 - Understanding the datasets and transforming it in the required format.
 - Setting up Docker containers to containerize/isolate datasets to simulate a ecommerce data platform.

+### May 28, 2025
+- Getting to know the system design processes and components.
+- Understanding how to simulate a simple customer - backend architecture using microservices.